 - Delimiter.
 Break on a delimiter.
 A box for entering the delimiter and the delete delimiter tick-box are hidden when this option is not selected.

-- Custom delimiter string - see more below).
+- Custom delimiter string: see below.

 - Delete delimiter.
 Only available if the 'Delimiter' option is set (default = not ticked).
 Tick this to remove the specified delimiter from the new exploded notes.
 When the delimiter is a complete line/paragraph, ensure the string used includes the line return character at the end or some output notes will have text starting with a blank line.
 Tinderbox remembers the last-used custom delimiter until the end of the current session

 - Title.
 This controls what text is placed into the title of each newly split note.
 Text is still truncated with an ellipsis if greater than c.512 characters (in older version pre-v5 it was c.64 characters).
 Within this overall limit, the title can based on sentences or paragraphs in the exploded note's $Text.
 A 'sentence' is delimited by a terminating period, exclamation mark or question mark.
 A paragraph is delimited by a line return (line break).